Before you purchase your airline tickets and or vacation package to Costa Rica, it is always a wise decision to consider travel insurance.

-1. A family member you’re traveling to Costa Rica with gets sick, and you need to cancel your vacation.
+1. A family member gets sick and you need to cancel your vacation.

 Let’s say someone you are traveling with has an immediate emergency – perhaps they become very sick or injury occurs.
 You need to cut your vacation short immediately and risk losing out a week on your hotel and resort, and you also need to book a different flight home right away.

 Perhaps you were planning on going to Costa Rica for 2 weeks with your significant other, and you’ve booked ahead of time everything you’ve wanted to do.
 Suddenly, a few days before your trip a massive earthquake hits and everything changes.
 Everything from plane tickets, to your resort, to any activities you were going to do while you were there – it’s all changed.

 5. You are robbed while on vacation

 One of the more unfortunate situations to occur.
 While your belongings may not be forcibly removed from you, tourists can be the targets of crime of opportunity.

 These can include nuisances such as pick pocketing, ATM scams, and so forth.
 It is smart to never leave anything unattended as well as splitting up your cash reserves if you are in any area which isn’t explicitly low risk.

 Flight insurance to Costa Rica is a type of travel insurance that covers against losses related to air travel.
 While most travel insurance is more inclusive of things like hotels and other related booking fees you pay upfront (like a rental car), flight insurance just covers the plane itself, to and from your destination.

 There is also flight accident insurance, which pays your family monetary benefits should something happen to you when boarding, flying, or departing an airplane.